Skip to content

 Findings Routing

-After the Critic runs, the orchestrator merges the critic's findings (across all three audit axes) and routes each to the right next-spawn destination.
+After the Critic runs, the orchestrator merges the critic's findings (across every active audit axis) and routes each to the right next-spawn destination.
 Routing is deterministic: finding category → destination is a lookup in lib/nubosloop.cjs::ROUTE_TABLE, not a heuristic.

 ADR-0010 Step 6 ratifies the design.
 The implementation is lib/nubosloop.cjs::routeFindings.

-Since the Single-Critic Revision (2026-05-05) one np-critic agent emits findings across all three axes in a single JSON.
-The Source critic column below points at the audit-surface module that defines the category (agents/np-critic-{style,tests,acceptance}.md, module: true); these are not spawnable agents, the parent np-critic spawn loads them via Read.
+Since the Single-Critic Revision (2026-05-05) one np-critic agent emits findings across every active axis in a single JSON.
+The Source critic column below points at the audit-surface module that defines the category (agents/np-critic-{style,tests,acceptance,economy}.md, module: true); these are not spawnable agents, the parent np-critic spawn loads them via Read.
+The economy module loads only when agents.economy is full or ultra, so its four categories appear only then.

 The full routing table